ibanFR/semantic-versioning-kata/README.md

 Refer to [Lift Button](src/test/java/com/ibanfr/liftbutton/readme.md) for detailed requirements.

-## Lift Button - Releasing a breaking change
+## Releasing a breaking change

-Following the release of version 1.y.z, customers raised a safety concern: the lift doors should not be closed when the lift is initialized!
+Following the release of version `v1.y.z`, customers raised a safety concern: the lift doors should not be closed when the lift is initialized!
 As a result, they have requested a change so that the doors remain open upon lift creation.

- This change may require users of version v.1.y.z to modify their code to accommodate the new behavior, so it's a breaking change.
+ This change may require users of version `v1.y.z` to modify their code to accommodate the new behavior, so it's a breaking change.

 Update the code to implement the new requirement and release a new version of the Lift Button.